flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

 10. The `ios/Assets`, `ios/Resources`, and `ios/Classes` directories should now
     be empty and can be deleted.

-11. If your header files were previously within the same directory as your implementation files, you may need to change your import statements.
+11. If your header files were previously in the same directory as your implementation files, you might need to change your import statements.

     For example, if the following changes were made: